also known as Layout Diagram, Spaghetti Chart, or Standard Work Chart

 like Swim Lane Flow Chart, the Value Stream Map, and the A3 Stick Figure Illustrator.

-And why ask your valuable people to waste their time trying to learn proprietary drawing software?
+And why ask your valuable team leaders to waste their time trying to learn proprietary drawing software?

 When they could be learning to truly master the tool they already own and know something about.